Medically reviewed by Drugs.com. Last updated on Apr 27, 2019.

 Children are often anesthetized for the imaging tests and during the radiosurgery.
 Adults are usually awake, but you may be given a mild sedative to help you relax.

 Unlike the Gamma Knife, the LINAC machine moves and rotates around the target during treatment to deliver radiation beams from different angles.
-You and the bed do not move.
 The treatment takes less than an hour.

 During the procedure:

 - You'll be able to talk with the doctors via a microphone.

 After the procedure, you can expect the following:

 - The head frame, if used, will be removed.
 You may have minor bleeding or tenderness at the pin sites.

 - If you experience headache, nausea or vomiting after the procedure, you'll receive appropriate medications.

 - You'll be able to eat and drink after the procedure.